Bob Crable

-Robert Edward Crable (born September 22, 1959) is an American former college and professional football player who was a linebacker in the National Football League (NFL) for six seasons during the 1980s.
+Robert Edward Crable (born September 22, 1959) is an American former professional football player who was a linebacker in the National Football League (NFL) for six seasons during the 1980s.
 He played college football for the University of Notre Dame, and twice earned consensus All-American honors.
-A first-round pick in the 1982 NFL Draft, he played professionally for the NFL's New York Jets.
+A first-round pick in the 1982 NFL draft, he played professionally for the NFL's New York Jets.

-Early years
+Early life

 Crable was born in Cincinnati, Ohio, and grew up in nearby Deer Park, a Cincinnati suburb.
 He attended Archbishop Moeller High School, and compiled an accomplished high school football career.
 His Moeller high school teams won three consecutive football state championships and compiled a three-season record of 36–0.

 College career

-He attended the University of Notre Dame and pursued a degree in business administration and marketing.
-He played for coach Dan Devine and coach Gerry Faust's Notre Dame Fighting Irish football teams from 1978 to 1982, and he was selected as team captain his junior and senior seasons.
+Crable attended the University of Notre Dame, where he pursued a degree in business administration and marketing.
+He played for coach Dan Devine and coach Gerry Faust's Notre Dame Fighting Irish football teams from 1978 to 1981, and he was selected as team captain his junior and senior seasons.
 He was recognized as a consensus first-team All-American in both 1980 and 1981, while compiling the following statistical records: 521 career tackles—still a Notre Dame record; most tackles in a season (187 in 1979) and a game (26 vs. Clemson in 1979), and his 26 tackles also ties an NCAA single-game record.